peterchinman/personal-website/public/assets/articles/random-word-generator.md

 The first task was to find a dictionary to use.

-There is of course [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page), but it’s unwieldy, several gigabytes large, and I'd read that it’s difficult to work with.
+There is of course [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page), but it's unwieldy, several gigabytes large, and I'd read that it's difficult to work with.
 Further research led me to [Wordset](https://github.com/wordset/wordset-dictionary), an open-source collaborative dictionary that was active from 2015-2017.
 It's now defunct as a project, but you can still download it, and it's fairly large (~177k words), and the data is well-structured.

-Once I’d settled on Wordset, I converted it from separate JSON files into one large relational database that I could query.
+Once I'd settled on Wordset, I converted it from separate JSON files into one large relational database that I could query.
 Which was much more involved than that sentence suggests, because, at the time, the only programming language I really knew was C++, and I was so new to it that I had not yet worked with any external libraries.

 I had to learn: